MCLConsortium/jpl.mcl.protocol/edrn/summarizer/README.rst

 Here we go.

-RDF Source
+Summarizer Source
 ==========

-An RDF Source is a source of RDF data.
+An Summarizer Source is a source of JSON data.
 They can be added anywhere in the portal::